-If there is a name you want but are not ready to register the Corporation, you can file the Application for Reservation of a Corporation with the Delaware Secretary of State.
+If there is a name you want but are not ready to register the Corporation, you can file the Application for Reservation of a Corporation with the Delaware Department of State, Division of Corporations.
 The name reservation will hold a name for up to 120 days at the cost of $75.

 Before selecting a name, you may also want to see if the domain name is also available.

 While a Corporation has to select a unique name that another Delaware Corporation isn’t using, that doesn’t guarantee the name isn’t being used by someone else.
 So before registering a Corporation name, be sure to do a trademark search to verify it is available for you to use.

 To have a Corporation in Delaware, a Delaware Registered Agent must be identified to act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the Corporation.
 This can either be a resident of Delaware or a commercial registered agent service.

 You can act as your own registered agent in Delaware, and you are not required to pay for a registered agent.
 The requirements to be a Registered Agent are generally available during normal business hours and have a physical street address in the state.
 A PO Box is not allowed.

 Any individual meeting the requirements can be the agent; however, the agent’s name and address will become public record, and with that comes a loss of privacy.
 This is more important for some entrepreneurs, especially when doing business from home or are still employed.
 Hiring a company like Northwest Registered Agent to be the Registered Agent will help protect their privacy.

 Step 3: File the Delaware Certificate of Incorporation